Adir7SK/ASV-project/README.md

 asv run
 in the command prompt.

+Put everything in place - in Example.md (https://github.com/Adir7SK/ASV-project/blob/master/Example.md) do only step 1 and 2, for installing and adding all the proper files.

 About benchmarking:

 Each class and function have to have a particular name, depending on its perposes.